ArchanGhosh/A_light_SRGAN_for_Low_Resolution_and_High_Latency_Images/README.md

 # A Light SRGAN for Low Rsolution and High Latency Images

-### Repository for the [Paper]() Presented at []()
+### Repository for the [A Light SRGAN For Low Resolution and High Latency Images]() Presented at [ICACDS'21](https://icacds.com/)

-The main goal of this experimentation was to successfully construct a SRGAN model that can compile and produce high quality results on any kind of device and be fast in doing so.

-We were able to achieve near SoTA like performance with a final model that is less than 20MB is size.
+The model, derived from original SRGAN is supposed to work on much smaller images and with a much higher noise value.
+The target of the paper was to create a Model that is fast, light and trained on a much smaller dataset and time.